All About Bible Translations

 If you're hoping for a simple answer, I'm afraid that there isn't going to be one.
 Every Bible translation has its own unique history and origin.
 Sometimes a new translation is just a revision of another, older translation.
 Other times people have created translations so that new archeological discoveries are taken into account.
 And occasionally, new translations are designed to bring the Scriptures to a new audience (such as special Bibles written for children).

-On a similar note, while the vast majority of Bibles are created with the intention of bringing God's Word to more people, a small handful of translations were, I'm sorry to say, created to service an agenda.
-These adulterated versions of the Bible are generally easy to spot, as their content often contradicts better known translations or they word things in strange ways that doesn't sound like normal English.
+Unfortunately, while the vast majority of Bibles are created with good and noble intentions, a small handful of Bibles were, I'm sorry to say, created to service an agenda.
+On the plus side, these adulterated versions of our Scripture are easy to spot, as I'll explain further down the page.

-On a similar note, while the vast majority of Bibles are created with the intention of bringing God's Word to more people, a small handful of translations were, I'm sorry to say, created to service an agenda.
-These adulterated versions of the Bible are generally easy to spot, as their content often contradicts better known translations or they word things in strange ways that doesn't sound like normal English.
+Unfortunately, while the vast majority of Bibles are created with good and noble intentions, a small handful of Bibles were, I'm sorry to say, created to service an agenda.
+On the plus side, these adulterated versions of our Scripture are easy to spot, as I'll explain further down the page.

 Which translation is best?

 In all honesty, the best translation is the one you're most comfortable with using.
 Everyone has their own preferences, just like how every translation has its own strengths and weaknesses.
 If you don't like formal language, try a less formal translation, and vice versa.
-Most of the popular and well known translations are available for everyone to read online for free, so you don't need to commit yourself to anything.
+Most of the popular and well known translations are available for everyone to read online for free, so you can try them out without needing to purchase a copy.

 That said, I've heard it argued that everyone should use one translation for daily reading and up to three translations for serious study.
-This seems like overkill to me, as I only know of a few verses where the exact wording of a verse is important.
-Any translation that's worth its salt will have already handled these verses carefully, so any decent translation should be enough.
+This seems like overkill to me.
+I only know of a few verses where the exact wording of a verse is important, and any translation worth its salt will have already handled these verses carefully, so any decent translation should be enough.

 That said, I've heard it argued that everyone should use one translation for daily reading and up to three translations for serious study.
-This seems like overkill to me, as I only know of a few verses where the exact wording of a verse is important.
-Any translation that's worth its salt will have already handled these verses carefully, so any decent translation should be enough.
+This seems like overkill to me.
+I only know of a few verses where the exact wording of a verse is important, and any translation worth its salt will have already handled these verses carefully, so any decent translation should be enough.

 Are there any translations to avoid?